College Factual by our College Data Analytics Team

 University of California - Berkeley has taken the #1 spot in this year's natural resources conservation ranking for non-traditional students.
 Located in the medium-sized city of Berkeley, UC Berkeley is a public college with a fairly large student population.
 UC Berkeley also made our Best Colleges for Natural Resources Conservation list, coming in at #1.

 The student loan default rate at UC Berkeley is lower than is typical, just 0.5% of students default in three years.
 There are approximately 26,398 students at UC Berkeley that take at least one class online.
-4,099 of UC Berkeley students are attending part time.
+There are roughly 4,099 part time students in attendance at UC Berkeley.

 2

 The student loan default rate at Texas A&M College Station is lower than is typical, just 0.6% of students default in three years.
 Approximately 24,343 students take at least one class online at Texas A&M College Station.
-There are roughly 9,943 part time students in attendance at Texas A&M College Station.
+About 9,943 of the students at Texas A&M College Station are attending part time.

 3

-About 0.9% of UNC Chapel Hill students default on their loans in three years, which is lower than average.
-Approximately 6,990 students take at least one class online at UNC Chapel Hill.
+The school has a low student loan default rate of 0.9%.
+There are approximately 6,990 students at UNC Chapel Hill that take at least one class online.
 There are roughly 5,151 part time students in attendance at UNC Chapel Hill.

 Read full report on Natural Resources Conservation at University of North Carolina at Chapel Hill